My income or employment has changed (or may change)

 Earning income during bankruptcy

-*The income thresholds change twice a year, and are different depending on how many dependants you have.
-You can find the latest thresholds at Indexed Amounts.
+* The income thresholds change twice a year, and are different depending on how many dependants you have.
+You can find the latest thresholds at indexed amounts.

-*These case studies do not constitute legal or financial advice.
+Note: These case studies do not constitute legal or financial advice.
 You should consider whether the options referred to in the case studies are appropriate for you, and seek advice if necessary, before taking any action.